-When we talk about a PDQ machine we are of course referring to the card terminals that virtually every store has on its counter.
+When we talk about a PDQ machine, we are, of course, referring to the card terminals that virtually every store has on its counter.
 The old way of processing card payments was done by getting the customer to sign a receipt and then relying on the shop assistant to compare the signature with the one on the back of the debit or credit card.
-This was not very secure, and when we consider this method against what we have now there is little wonder that the amount of people using their debit cards has risen over four times the rate of overall spending over the last ten or so years.
+This was not very secure, and when we consider this method against what we have now, there is little wonder that the number of people using their debit cards has risen over four times the rate of overall spending over the last ten years or so.

 The new PDQ

-With all the added security features of the chip and PIN terminal there is no wonder it’s more popular, but there are other reasons that the general public are turning more and more to card payments:
+With all the added security features of the Chip and PIN terminals, it is no wonder it’s more popular, but there are other reasons why this new way to pay is proving so popular with the general public.

 It’s much safer to use a payment card because if the card is lost the likelihood of someone using it successfully again is very low indeed.
 If a customer was to lose some cash they will undoubtedly never see it again; at least lost or stolen cards can be replaced.

 Using the debit card to make purchases makes sure the consumer has enough money to pay for what they want when they want.
 It effectively allows access to all the funds in their bank account (including overdrafts) as and when they need them.